How can you get an older family member you’re caring for to engage in activities, maybe even on their own?

 - If you are a long-distance caregiver consider your options when you are home visiting.
 What can be done to encourage involvement in activities?
 What spaces and supplies can you set up and safely leave for him or her to use?
 Collaborate with your loved one on this project.
 If she takes part in the set-up, it may be used.
 Maybe Mom’s friends have tablets and she has been wanting to get one too, but doesn’t know the first thing about buying and using one.
 Help her to buy one and teach her how to use it.
 Many times senior centers have classes to teach participants how to use tablets.
 Just sign her up if she’s willing.

 Look for more information…

-	about creating specific activity spaces in the coming weeks.
+about creating specific activity spaces.
 Links will be provided here when posts are published.